-If you have no experience building websites, and you are either on a tight budget and cannot afford to hire a web developer, you may be tempted by the constant ads of the cloud based website builders.
+If you have no experience building websites and you are on a tight budget and cannot afford to hire a web developer, you may be tempted by the constant ads of the cloud-based website builders.
 It's no wonder the web is full of their ads - their business model relies on attracting new customers with popular faces, expensive ads and free trials, but the cost and difficulties when using their platform soon add up.

-While the cloud based SaaS web builder companies try to differentiate themselves from the traditional hosting market, this is where their main competition lies.
+Although cloud-based SaaS web builder companies try to differentiate themselves from the traditional hosting market, this is where their main competition lies.
 They have a big ace up their sleeve though - once you sign up with them and invest into building a website, moving out of there is nearly impossible.
-The websites built on their platform cannot be exported, and cannot be moved to another platform, without entirely rebuilding the website.
+Websites built on their platform cannot be exported and moved to another platform without being rebuilt entirely.
 That's why they offer tempting free trials - they know that once a person invests some time with them, it will be difficult to move away.

 The illusion of choice

-The website builder services show an illusion - they offer hundreds of templates, which seems like a lot in the beginning, but you quickly realize that their platforms have significant limitations, and you find yourself inside a walled garden, where only a handful of options are allowed.
+Website builder services show an illusion - they offer hundreds of templates, which seems like a lot in the beginning, but you quickly realize that their platforms have significant limitations, and you find yourself inside a walled garden where only a handful of options are allowed.

 Using a web hosting plan gives you the freedom to choose what site builder to use.
 Whether it will be an online-based application or one installed on your computer, you can choose any piece of software that will suit your needs.
 If you use an open-source application, you will be able to customize your website in any way you see fit and add any functionality that you need.

-Additionally, due to the heavy competition in the web hosting market, providers have become more open about their plans - we can speak only for ourselves (ICDSoft.com), but it is now common among web hosting providers to differentiate their plans only where costs are involved.
-Here at ICDSoft, we don't place arbitrary limits on the plans with the sole purpose of upselling customers.
-If a feature isn't available in a lower priced plan, it is because it costs us more to provide it.
+Additionally, due to the heavy competition in the web hosting market, providers have become more open about their plans - we can speak only for ourselves (ICDSoft.com), but it is now common among web hosting providers to differentiate plans only where costs are involved.
+Here at ICDSoft, we don't place arbitrary limits on our plans with the sole purpose of selling additional services or upgrades to our customers.
+If a feature isn't available in a lower-priced plan, it is because it costs us more to provide it.
 When we have a premium feature available (like our new ultra-fast PHP execution system, for example), if it doesn't cost us extra to offer it, we offer it to all plans.

 The advantage site builders have over traditional web hosting

-Considering the above, there is one significant advantage cloud hosted website builders have over traditional web hosting - some hard choices have been made for you, and launching up a website can really be done fast and without significant time investment.
-We understand that traditional web hosting services seem overwhelming at first - they have a control panel with tens of different options, difficult technical terms to cope with it, and not so streamlined setup process.
-However, remember that all these options and features are there, because people actually need them and use them.
-The web is humongous and many websites have different needs, people have different taste, and website owners have their own opinion on how their website should look, function and operate.
+Considering the above, there is one significant advantage cloud-hosted website builders have over traditional web hosting - some hard choices have been made for you, and launching a website can really be done fast and without significant time investment.
+We understand that traditional web hosting services may seem overwhelming at first - they have a control panel with scores of different options, difficult technical terms to cope with, and a more involved setup process.
+However, remember that all these options and features are there because people actually need them and use them.
+The web is humongous and many websites have different needs, people have different tastes, and website owners have their own opinion on how their website should look, function, and operate.

-Website builder services have emerged to serve the other end of the market - the just starting folks, who don't have the time to get going with traditional web hosting.
+Website builder services have emerged to serve the other end of the market - folks just starting out who don't have the time to get going with traditional web hosting.
 We understand this market need, and adding a website builder software to our offering has been on our roadmap for some time.
-We are close to adding such a product to our offerings, so stay tuned.
-The difference between web hosting providers offering site builders, and the website SaaS providers, is that with the web hosting providers (such as ICDSoft), this is a product that you can use ON your hosting account, which can still be used for any other task.
-If you find that the site builder software limits you, you can easily install and configure a new website in a subdomain, on a totally different platform (like WordPress or Drupal for example).
+We are close to adding a product like that to our offerings, so stay tuned.
+The difference between web hosting providers offering site builders and website SaaS providers is that with web hosting providers (such as ICDSoft), this is a product that you can use ON your hosting account, which can still be used for any other task.
+If you find that the site builder software limits you, you can easily install and configure a new website in a subdomain, on a totally different platform (like WordPress or Drupal, for example).